Harrison Bader Player Props: Yankees vs. Athletics

-Harrison Bader -- 3-for-5 with a triple, a home run and two RBI in his most recent game -- will be in action for the New York Yankees versus the Oakland Athletics, with JP Sears on the mound, on May 8 at 7:05 PM ET.
+On Wednesday, Harrison Bader (on the back of going 3-for-4 with an RBI) and the New York Yankees play the Oakland Athletics, whose starting pitcher will be Kyle Muller.
+First pitch is at 12:35 PM ET.

-In his last appearance, he racked up two extra-base hits (3-for-5 with a triple, a home run and two RBI) against the Rays.
+In his last game, he strung together three hits (going 3-for-4 with an RBI) against the Athletics.

 Harrison Bader Game Info & Props vs. the Athletics